 Intended outcome Success criteria To increase outcomes for disadvantaged students', especially at Grade 5+, so that they are in line with non-disadvantaged peers nationally.
 English and Maths 4+, 5+ and 7+ figures for disadvantaged students are equal to or greater than non-disadvantaged students nationally.
 Overall progress for disadvantaged students is equal to or greater than that of non-disadvantaged students nationally.
 To increase levels of literacy and numeracy for disadvantaged students.
 Above expected progress in English and Maths for Year 7-10 at monitoring points.
-English P8 for disadvantaged students to be better than non-disadvantaged students nationally in 2023.
+English P8 for disadvantaged students to be better than non-disadvantaged students nationally.
 Average AtoL scores are in line with non-disadvantaged peers.
 To consistently apply Fully Guided Instruction so that all students are supported to access the ambitious curricula and widen cultural experiences.
-Student Voice provides evidence of students remembering more and doing more as a result of the Teaching and Learning Framework.
+Student Voice provides evidence of students remembering more and doing more because of the Teaching and Learning Framework.
 Improvement in AtoL scores across the school at data collection points.
 Increased outcomes at Grade 5+ in English and Maths.

-To improve aspirations and expectations of students in order to increase opportunities for social mobility on leaving education.
-Average AtoL score for disadvantaged cohorts is 1.7 or better.
-A year upon year improvement of disadvantaged students accessing Post 16 provision, appropriate to their starting points.
-Increasing percentage of students opting to study the EBACC at KS4.
-All students participate in the Year 10 Work Experience Week.
-All students in Years 10 and 11 have a careers interview and engage with in the Future Expo and Leicester UK University & Apprenticeship Search events.
-All disadvantaged students engage with at least two co-curricular activities each academic year.
+To improve aspirations and expectations of students to increase opportunities for social mobility on leaving education.

+- Average AtoL score for disadvantaged cohorts is 2 or better. - A year upon year improvement of disadvantaged students accessing Post 16 provision, appropriate to their starting points. - Increasing percentage of students opting to study the EBACC at KS4. - All students participate in the Year 10 Work Experience Week. - All students in Years 10 and 11 have a careers interview and engage with further and higher education events. - All disadvantaged students engage with at least two co-curricular activities each academic year.
-To increase attendance for disadvantaged

-students so that it is in line with attendance

-for non-disadvantaged students. persistent absentees (i.e. less than
+To increase attendance for disadvantaged students so that it is in line with attendance for non-disadvantaged students.

-90% attendance) so this is better than

-non-disadvantaged students nationally.

-Higher levels of parental engagement and europart in place through

-and support in place through communication from the Attendance

-Officer, Pastoral Leaders and Heads of

-Year, in line with our graduated

-response.

-• A reduction in the number of

-disadvantaged students who are

-absent through anxiety and other

-health related concerns.

-• Student voice show that students feel

-confident and comfortable in school

-environment.
+- A reduction in the number of disadvantaged students who are persistent absentees (i.e. less than 90% attendance) so this is better than non-disadvantaged students nationally. - Higher levels of parental engagement and support in place through communication from the Attendance Officer, Behaviour & Standards Team and Safeguarding Team, in line with our graduated response. - A reduction in the number of disadvantaged students who are absent through anxiety and other health related concerns. - Student voice show that students feel confident and comfortable in school environment.